jmettraux/rufus-tokyo/README.txt

 === TT remote table

+to start a ttserver (backed by a table), on the command line :

+  ttserver -port 45006 data.tct

-like a local table :
+then, in Ruby, much like a local table :

   require 'rubygems'
   require 'rufus/tokyo'